In this post:

 Buffering solutions are only valid within a certain pH range, and once either the upper or lower limit is crossed (the acid present reaches over 95% deprotonation), the solution is no longer protected and adding a strong acid or base will result in considerable pH changes.
 This is usually associated with colour changes in the solution for easy identification.

 Solutions vs. powder sachets

-Although ready-made solutions are still the most popular option, offered by ReAgent in multiple sizes from a few ml to bulk containers, many laboratories now prefer to use powder sachets.
+Although ready-made solutions are still the most popular option, many laboratories now prefer to use powder sachets.
 These products offer significant advantages, including smaller, lighter and easier to transport and store; as well as a longer shelf-life.
-At ReAgent you can find buffer powder sachets in pH 4, 7 and 9.2.

 The blog on chemicals.co.uk and everything published on it is provided as an information resource only.
 The blog, its authors and affiliates accept no responsibility for any accident, injury or damage caused in part or directly from following the information provided on this website.
 We do not recommend using any chemical without first consulting the Material Safety Data Sheet which can be obtained from the manufacturer and following the safety advice and precautions on the product label.
 If you are in any doubt about health and safety issues please consult the Health & Safety Executive (HSE).